ysoftwareab/yplatform/repo/cfn/README.md

 ## Artifacts

-* `/<stack-stem>.cfn.json` would be the latest generated CloudFormation template
-* `/<stack-stem>.cfn.json.bak` would be the live CloudFormation template that defines the current stack
 * `/<stack-stem>.cfn.json.err` would be the latest failed CloudFormation template
   * failed = invalid JSON or CloudFormation semantics

+* `/<stack-stem>.cfn.json.bak` would be the live CloudFormation template of the current stack
+* `/<stack-stem>.cfn.policy.json.bak` would be the live CloudFormation policy of the current stack
+* `/<stack-stem>.drift.json.bak` would be the live CloudFormation drift results of the current stack

+* `/<stack-stem>.cfn.json` would be the latest generated CloudFormation template
+* `/<stack-stem>.cfn.policy.json` would be the latest generated CloudFormation policy

 For stacks that are being updated:

 * `/<stack-stem>.change-set.json` would be the CloudFormation changeset, as retrieved from AWS
 * `/<stack-stem>.change-set.json.diff` would be the diff between the live CloudFormation template `/<stack-stem>.cfn.json.bak` and the newly generated `/<stack-stem>.cfn.json`
+* `/<stack-stem>.drift.json` would be the CloudFormation drift results, after executing the change-set

 ## Make targets